-Speech and Language intervention services start the week of August 22nd, 2016.
+Providers will be notified of the initiation of the Speech and Language intervention start date during Pre-service Week.
 If services are not rendered that week, providers are required to make-up missed services for that week prior to the end of the 1st reporting period.
 Each service provider must complete and submit a copy of his or her schedule within one week after starting at the assigned school(s).
-For SY 2016-2017, the schedule signed by the school principal is due to your PM via fax or email on Friday, August 26, 2016.
+Annually, the schedule need to be signed by the school principal is due to your PM via fax or email within the first two week of the beginning of school.
 If there are any changes to the schedule changes (i.e., addition of student, removal of students, changes in service times or locations) All submitted copies of the original schedule and updated schedules must be signed be the principal at the assigned school(s).
 A copy of the schedule must be submitted to the program manager, special educational coordinator and principal.